maudnals/questions/other.md

    * pass the handler (defined in the container component) to the inner component as a **prop**
    * if need to pass arguments - for example if the state change relates to this inner component such as change own age - use **bind** :
    `increaseAgeHandler={this.increaseAgeHandler.bind(this, this.state.persons[2])}`
    Remember: bind creates a new function, it doesn't execute the function's inner code.

+## How to apply styles?
+In `Person.js`:
+`import './Person.css';` // syntax is... just like a JS import!
+Thanks to webpack, which will transform this and import the right file.